decentespresso/de1app/documentation/decent_user_interface.md

 ### Themes, aspects and styles

- A theme is just a name that serves as grouping for a set of aspect variables.
-Themes define a "visual identity", by setting default option values for all widgets (colors, fonts, anchoring, etc.) Each of these options is called an "aspect".
+DUI themes, aspects & styles are just a way of defining default arguments for `dui::add <widget>` commands, so they can be defined in a central "stylesheet" instead of doing it in the code that adds the widget, and thus can be mass changed more easily, e.g. when changing the skin or when changing the skin "theme".
+They separate the formatting part from the widget creation, and this allows using the same GUI code under different skins or skin themes, changing only the DUI theme definition, even changing the theme at runtime.
+The are akin to HTML CSS.

-Whenever a new visual item is added to a page, the default aspects will be automatically applied to the widget or canvas item according to its type (text / variable / entry / listbox etc.), unless a different value is explicitly added on the `gui add <item_type>` call.
+A **theme** is just a name that serves as grouping for a set of aspect variables.
+Themes define a "visual identity", by setting default option values for all widgets (colors, fonts, anchoring, etc.) In the DE1 app, the standard is to define a theme for each skin (e.g. Insight) or skin theme (e.g. InsightDark).
+A theme called *default* that provides default aspects comes included (and uses the Insight visual identity).

-Furthermore, each item or widget type can have any number of styles, which are sets of options with a specific appearance.
+Each of the options in a theme is called an **aspect**.
+Whenever a new visual item is added to a page, the default aspects will be automatically applied to the widget or canvas item according to its type (dtext / dbutton / entry / listbox etc.) and **style**, unless a different value is explicitly added on the `gui add <item_type>` call.

-For example, we may define styles for text items like "tab_header", "page_title", etc. Client code only needs to add argument `-style tab_header` to apply all the style aspects at once, and may overwrite any individual aspect by just providing it using `dui add <item_type> (...) -option value`.
+Furthermore, each item type can have any number of styles, which are sets of options with a specific appearance.

-A theme called *default* comes included.
-It provides default aspects corresponding to the Insight visual identity.
+For example, we may define styles for text items like "tab_header", "page_title", etc. Client code only needs to add argument `-style tab_header` to apply all the style aspects at once, and may overwrite any individual aspect by providing it on the creation call using `dui add <item_type> (...) -<option> <value>`.

-Aspects are stored using a 4-word syntax separated by dots, though the last word (&lt;style_name&gt;) is optional:
+Aspects are stored internally using a 4-word syntax separated by dots, though the last word (&lt;style_name&gt;) is optional:

 ```tcl
 <theme_name>.<type_name>.<option_name>.<style_name>
 ```

 Aspects are defined using `dui aspect add`.
 The full aspect can be provided, or, more often, the **-theme**, **-type** and **-style** options are applied to all given arguments.
-These three calls do the same:
+E.g. these three calls do the same:

 ```tcl
 dui aspect add -theme dark -type text -style \